 Petrit Halilaj (b.
-1986, Kostërrc, Skenderaj-Kosovo) lives and works between Berlin, Germany and Pristina, Kosovo.
+1986, Kostërrc, Skenderaj-Kosovo) lives and works in Berlin and Pristina, Kosovo.
 He studied fine arts at the Brera Academy in Milan.
-He has had numerous solo exhibitions at institutions such as: New Museum, New York (2017); Hangar Bicocca, Milan, Italy (2015); Kölnischer Kunstverein, Cologne (2015); Bundeskunsthalle, Bonn, Germany (2015); ChertLüdde, Berlin (2014, 2011, 2009); Kunsthalle Lissabon, Lisbon (2014); WIELS Contemporary Art Center, Brussels (2013); Kunsthalle Sankt Gallen, St. Gallen, Switzerland (2012); Kunstraum Innsbruck, Germany (2011); and Center for Contemporary Art Pristina, Kosovo.
-Halilaj’s work has also been included in group shows in important venues such as the Venice Biennale (2017); National Gallery of Kosovo, Pristina (2015); Palazzo Grassi, Venice, Italy (2015); Centre Pompidou, Paris (2014); Galleria d’Arte Moderna, Milan, Italy (2012); New Museum, New York (2011); and Berlin Biennial (2010), among others.
-In 2013, Halilaj represented Kosovo in the nation’s pavilion at the Venice Biennale and in 2017 he was the recipient of the Mario Merz Prize, the Smithsonian Artist Research Fellowship, and received special mention from the jury of the International Art Exhibition La Biennale di Venezia.
+He has had solo exhibitions at institutions such as the New Museum, New York (2017); Hangar Bicocca, Milan (2015); Kölnischer Kunstverein, Cologne (2015); Bundeskunsthalle, Bonn, Germany (2015); ChertLüdde, Berlin (2014, 2011, 2009); Kunsthalle Lissabon, Lisbon (2014); WIELS Contemporary Art Center, Brussels (2013); Kunsthalle Sankt Gallen, Saint Gall, Switzerland (2012); Kunstraum Innsbruck, Germany (2011); and Center for Contemporary Art Pristina, Kosovo.
+Halilaj’s work has also been included in group shows at venues such as the Venice Biennale (2017); National Gallery of Kosovo, Pristina (2015); Palazzo Grassi, Venice, Italy (2015); Centre Pompidou, Paris (2014); Galleria d’Arte Moderna, Milan (2012); New Museum, New York (2011); and the Berlin Biennale (2010).
+In 2013 Halilaj represented Kosovo in the nation’s pavilion at the Venice Biennale.
+In 2017 he was awarded the Mario Merz Prize and the Smithsonian Artist Research Fellowship, and he received a special mention from the jury of the 57th International Art Exhibition of La Biennale di Venezia.

-Hammer Projects is presented in memory of Tom Slaughter and with support from the Horace W. Goldsmith Foundation.
+The Hammer Projects series is presented in memory of Tom Slaughter and with support from the Horace W. Goldsmith Foundation.